Introduction

 - From the main page of your repository, click Settings.

-- Click Code security.
+- Click Advanced Security.

 - Next to Dependabot version updates, click Enable to create a basic